Diluted EPS Formula (Table of Contents)

 - Weighted average Common shares outstanding: 800,000

-- Convertible preferred shares: 10,000, convertible into 5 shares of common stock each and paying dividend of $10 per share
+- Convertible preferred shares: 10,000, convertible into 5 shares of common stock each and paying a dividend of $10 per share

-- Convertible Debt: $20,000 of 5% bonds convertible into 5,000 shares
+- Convertible debt: $20,000 of 5% bonds convertible into 5,000 shares

 - Net Income before preferred dividend=$2,000,000, tax rate 25%